Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 Allied health professionals don’t need to use an approved form to write a report.

-If a patient doesn’t complete a course of treatment, the allied mental health professional should write their report after the last service they provided.
-If the patient returns later and completes the course of treatment, they’ll need to write another report to the medical practitioner.
+If a patient doesn’t complete treatment, the allied health professional should write their report after the last service.
+If the patient returns later and completes the course of treatment, they’ll need to write another report.

 Case study: Individual services provided in 2 calendar years

-Under Better Access, a maximum of 10 allied mental health individual services are payable each calendar year.
+Under Better Access, a patient can claim a maximum of 10 allied mental health individual services each calendar year.

-For example, a medical practitioner refers a patient for a course of treatment of 5 individual allied health services under the Better Access initiative.
+For example, a medical practitioner refers a patient for a course of treatment of 5 individual allied health services.

 The patient receives 2 services in calendar year 1.
 In calendar year 2 the patient receives the remaining 3 services.
-The course of treatment is now complete as 5 individual services have been provided.
+The patient has now completed the course of treatment as they have been to 5 services.
 The allied health professional who treated the patient will write a report back to the medical practitioner.

-The medical practitioner decides to refer the patient for a further course of treatment of 4 individual allied mental health services.
+The medical practitioner decides to refer the patient for another course of treatment.
+The next course includes 4 individual allied mental health services.

 The patient receives all 4 services for this course of treatment during calendar year 2.
-The course of treatment is now complete as 4 individual services have been provided.
+The patient has now completed the course of treatment as they have been to 4 services.
 The allied health professional who treated the patient will write a report back to the medical practitioner.

 The patient has now received a total of 7 individual services during calendar year 2.

-If the medical practitioner decides that a third course of treatment is necessary, the patient is entitled to 3 more individual services under Better Access in calendar year 2.
+If the medical practitioner decides that a third course of treatment is necessary, the patient can claim 3 more individual services in calendar year 2.